avirgos/deploy-glpi/glpi-agent/README.md

 A GLPI server.
 See [`glpi`](../glpi) for installation and configuration.

-The following package is required on *managed nodes* :
+The following package is required on *managed nodes*:
 - `sudo`

 ## Deployment preparation

-Create a SSH key `ansible` to allow SSH connections to the devices :
+Create a SSH key `ansible` to allow SSH connections to the devices:

 ```bash
 ssh-keygen -t ecdsa -b 521 -f ~/.ssh/ansible
 ```

-Copy the SSH key to the devices where the GLPI agent will be deployed :
+Copy the SSH key to the devices where the GLPI agent will be deployed:

 ```bash
 ssh-copy-id -i ~/.ssh/ansible.pub <username-1>@<remote-host-1>